What is employee retention?

 These are thoughtful initiatives taken by organizations.
 However, what happens in those situations where employees feel like their well-being is not a priority?
 Further, what happens when the organization realizes that its employees aren’t taken proper care of.
 How does the organization find a remedy to resolve this?
 If ever employees feel the organization doesn’t care about their well-being, they simply leave.

 The truth is, there is no easy fix, but small and simple steps towards reformation will definitely help the employees, as well as the organization.
-This reformation will help in employee retention and keep the best players in the game.
+This reformation will help in job retention and keep the best players in the game.

 This is possible when you treat all employees equally and don’t provide special treatment to any one particular employee or a team.
 This way, all employees receive fair treatment and nobody will get a chance to misuse or abuse a privilege.
 It isn’t quite easy to maintain such a level of management where there is absolutely no bias in the system but it isn’t impossible either.
 There are many ways in which you can ensure that you are consistency and transparency across teams and individual team members.

-Involving your employees emotionally will help you to increase the employee retention rate for good.
+Involving your employees emotionally will help you to increase the job retention rate for good.
 In fact, emotional involvement encourages employees to contribute and not just perform or complete their KRAs.
 Employees need a sense of security that their employers care for them and their well-being.

 Further, loyalty lies in caring.
 It is anyhow not quite easy to manage a perfect work-life balance.
 When there is assurance that your organization cares for your needs, managing both lives become less hectic.
-This further contributes to employee satisfaction which leads to employee retention.
+This further contributes to employee satisfaction which leads to staff retention.

 Build a purpose-driven organization where your people follow their dreams, without restrictions.
 We live in an amazing time where people are free, at least in the majority of the countries.
 They want to explore more with their skills and contribute towards the success of your organization.
 In fact, you want such people to work with you who are passionate and love taking ownership.
 This way your A-players and best team players will stay with you for long.
 That’s what helps you increase your employee retention.
-Take time, think back, reflect on your employee retention strategies and win the market place as you win your workplace!
+Take time, think back, reflect on your employee retention strategy and win the market place as you win your workplace!

-"Retention is a voluntary move by an organization to create an environment which engages employees for the long term” Chaminade
+"Retention is a voluntary move by an organization to create an environment which engages employees for the long term”

+Chaminade Cascio (2003) perceived retention as initiatives which the management takes to prevent employees from leaving the organization.
 The author Brown (2005) claimed that an orientation program which is designed appropriately, “ whether it is short or long, will improve retention of employees.”